Jung Personal Preference Questionnaire Interpretation

 ISFPs are introverts that do not seem like introverts.
 It is because even if they have difficulties connecting to other people at first, they become warm, approachable, and friendly eventually.
 They are fun to be with and very spontaneous, which makes them the perfect friend to tag along in whatever activity, regardless if planned or unplanned.
 ISFPs want to live their life to the fullest and embrace the present, so they make sure they are always out to explore new things and discover new experiences.
 It is in experience that they find wisdom, so they do see more value in meeting new people than other introverts.

-The original book on the theory: Psychological Types written by Carl Jung (1921).
+For the original book on the theory of Psychological Types written by Carl Jung (1921) you can read here.

 Comments are closed.